-Tips for Surviving the Dreaded “Mommy Clique” (and share your own stories)
+How to survive the dreaded “Mommy Clique” (and share your own stories)

-Now that my kids have been in school for a few months, they are adjusting to an entirely new social hierarchy.
+Now that my kids are in school, they are adjusting to an entirely new social hierarchy.
 Fortunately, they’re still young enough that friendship prerequisites center around if their peers are nice or if they have the same taste in clothes.

-The latter was illustrated on the first day of school when my daughter Hadley met her new BFF: a girl who had the exact same pair of Twinkle Toes shoes.
+The latter was illustrated on the first day of school when my daughter Hadley met her new BFF: a girl who had the exact same pair of shoes.

 In a few years, such trespasses will result in a cat fight.